7h30th3r0n3/Evil-M5Core2/SD-Card-File/BadUsbScript/community-scripts/README.md

-This folder is to bring together the different BadUSB scripts that the community can create,
+This folder is to bring together the different BadUSB scripts that the community can create, feel free to make a PR with your script here,

 ⚠️ Please don't take some payload from others repository to claim that you are the author.
 Always credit the original one before all.